Motiontag API

 /storyline/{date}

-aud String JWT Fixed value for this endpoint: read
+aud String Fixed value for this endpoint: read

-exp Integer JWT Optional.
-Expiration time in seconds since epoch
+exp Integer Expiration time in seconds since epoch

-fields[Track] String, comma separated Query Optional.
-List of fields to include in Track
+fields[Track] String Comma separated list of fields to include in Track

-fields[Stay] String, comma separated Query Optional.
-List of fields to include in Stay
+fields[Stay] String Comma separated list of fields to include in Stay

 The fields parameters allow you to limit the list of fields being returned to a sparse fieldset.
 In particular the geometry field of Track can become quite large and it makes sense to exclude it when not needed.

-Tracks and stays are filtered to have started on the given date, in the local timezone they occured in.
+Tracks and stays are filtered to have started on the given date, in the local timezone they occurred in.

 Response body